-If school is in the position where we need actions have not led to improvement in attendance, we will refer the case to the attendance team at the local authority.
-The local authority can fine parents for the unauthorised absence of their child from school, where the child is of compulsory school age.
+The school or local authority can fine parents for the unauthorised absence of their child from school, where the child is of compulsory school age.

 If issued with a fine, or penalty notice, each parent must pay £60 within 21 days or £120 within 28 days.
 The payment must be made directly to the local authority.